 It undermines any sense of equality one might have.

 But there’s not much doing about it and most people don’t even seem to realise it’s happening…

-If you like this post, why not help me by sharing it and subscribing?
-Thanks.
+If you like this post, why not help me by sharing it?
+Thank you.